 Where appropriate for the species, a toileting area and opportunities for toileting must be provided.

 Procedures must be in place to ensure accommodation and any equipment within it is cleaned as often as necessary and good hygiene standards are maintained.
 The accommodation must be capable of being thoroughly cleaned and disinfected.

+In practice it would be impossible to remove all faeces and urates weekly without causing extreme stress and disturbance, particularly in the breeding cycle.
+Some zoos with high aviaries may be able to rake over the substrate for cosmetic appearance, but only if it doesn’t cause stress.

 Guidance